AI-powered mechanisms as judges: Breaking ties in chess: Limitations

 \subsection{Computer-like play}

 A reasonable concern could be that our proposal will make players to play more ``computer-like.''
-Nevertheless, we believe that top chess players now already play more like engines than they did in the past.
+Nevertheless, top chess players now play arguably more like engines than they did in the past, as indicated by the apparent decrease in cumulative TPLVs shown by Table~\ref{table:summary}.
 Expert players try to learn as much as they can from engines, including openings and end-game strategies, in order to gain a competitive edge.
-As an example, Carlsen \cite{carlsen2022} recently explained how he gained a huge amount of knowledge and benefited from neural network-based engines such as AlphaZero.
+As an example, \cite{carlsen2022} recently explained how he gained a huge amount of knowledge and benefited from neural network-based engines such as AlphaZero.
 He also said that some players have not used these AIs in the correct way, and hence have not benefited from them.
-(For a further discussion, see Gonz{\'a}lez-D{\'\i}az and Palacios-Huerta \cite{gonzalez2022}.)
-In summary, there is little, if anything, that the players can do to play more computer-like and take advantage of the AI scoring mechanism on top of what they normally do.
-To put it slightly differently, if there is any ``computer-like'' chess concept that a player can learn and improve their AI score, then they would learn this concept to gain a competitive edge anyway---even if AI scoring mechanism is not used to break ties.
+(For a further discussion, see \cite{gonzalez2022}.)
+In summary, there is little, if anything, that the players can do to play more computer-like and take advantage of the AI tiebreaking mechanism on top of what they normally do.
+To put it slightly differently, if there is any ``computer-like'' chess concept that a player can learn and improve their AI score, then they would learn this concept to gain a competitive edge anyway---even if AI tiebreaking mechanism is not used to break ties.
 That being said, it is up to the tournament organizers to decide which chess engine to use for tiebreaking, and some engines are more ``human-like'' than the others \cite{mcilroy2020}.